Want to join Thames?

 Full membership (rowing); under-25 full membership (rowing); junior; student; gym; university vacation; cox; house; country; and overseas.

-We normally host our annual start of season BBQ and welcome to new intermediate/senior members towards the end of August.
+Our annual start of season BBQ and welcome to new members will be on Wednesday 30th August 2017 at 7pm.
 Training will begin on Saturday 2nd September 2017.
 There will be a meeting for beginners/novices on Sunday 17th September 2017 at 10am.
 We do however welcome new members throughout the year, so if you have any questions or are thinking you would like to join, please contact Pauline Rayner at email@example.com

 If you would like to come and have a look around the club, please go to our Contact page and email the relevant person.